 Can You Detox From Meth Cold Turkey?

-Detoxing from meth “cold turkey” is dangerous.
-Many people attempt to quit on their own, which often leads to relapse with a higher dose to “make up for” the not using.
-As a result, they are at a high risk of overdose and life-threatening issues when they try to quit without support.
+Detoxing from meth “cold turkey” can be highly dangerous.
+Many people attempt to quit on their own.
+This often leads to relapse with a higher dose to “make up for” not using.
+As a result, they run a high risk of overdose and life-threatening issues when trying to quit without support.

 Quitting meth cold turkey without help from an inpatient detox center is dangerous for a few reasons.
 First, a person could access meth without any barriers to hold them accountable for recovery.
 Many people misjudge the intensity of withdrawal, then they cave in to cravings when withdrawal sets in.

 Next, they won’t have medical support for withdrawal symptoms.
 Prolonged meth use can have adverse effects on a person’s health.
 These effects can include things like heart and circulatory issues.
 Therefore, each person in detox needs medical support to monitor their symptoms for safety.

 Lastly, many people will need mental health support during detox.
 Some people became addicted to meth to self-medicate for mental health disorders.
 On the other hand, others develop mental health problems due to the effects that meth has on brain functioning.
 Without support for mental health symptoms, a person could relapse.